This Ribollita is made with veggies, beans and gluten-free bread. The soup is hearty Tuscan bread soup that warms you from the inside out!

 The Ribollita recipes I have seen have always included cannellini beans and also navy beans.
 I absolutely love cannellini beans in soups like my Vegan Dumpling Soup because it adds so much texture to it.

 For this Ribollita recipe, I used navy beans which are very close to cannellini beans.
 Last month, I made Navy Bean Soup and I realized that I need to use it more in my soups.
-I used canned navy beans in this Tuscan Bread Soup and it saved so much time.

 – Do not thaw the entire Udi’s® Gluten Free Delicious Multigrain Sandwich Bread loaf!
 Open the bread and remove about 4 slices from the bag